tpoisot/ms_abc_networks/manuscript.md

+We used ABC (Approximate Bayesian Computation) to select the parameter values that yielded realistic networks by assessing how closely each replicate of the second numerical experiment resembles empirical communities [@beau10abc].
+To generate a set of appropriate priors, we randomly generated $10^4$ networks with random maximal richness, and random parameters $p$, $\lambda$, and $c$, then removed the combinations that gave (i) entirely connected networks and (ii) networks with fewer than 5 species on the least species-rich level.
+We then visually inspected the distribution of parameters to determine their shape, and fitted a distribution using {==check the method==}.
+The distribution of $p$ is uniform between $0$ and $1$.
+The distribution of $\lambda$ is an exponential of parameter $\theta \approx 0.09$ (truncated between 0 and 1).
+The distribution of $c$ is a normal with parameters $\mu \approx 1.28,
+\sigma \approx 0.34$ (truncated between 0 and 4).
+We then used these prior distributions to generate $10^6$ random networks, with a number of species at each level drawn uniformly between 10 and 50 (both levels have the same maximum species richness, so as not to interfere with $p$).

-We used ABC (Approximate Bayesian Computation) to select the parameter values that yielded realistic networks by assessing how closely each replicate of the second numerical experiment resembles empirical communities.
-For each empirical network, its observed set of summary statistics was compared to each output of the stochastic model.
-The inverse of the Euclidean distance between the two arrays was recorded as the score of the parameter set.
-Because each empirical network is in practice a different optimization problem submitted to the ABC routine, and because ABC requires to set the rejection threshold on a per-problem basis, setting a global value was not meaningful.
-To circumvent this problem, we instead selected the posterior distribution as the 500 parameters sets that gave the best scores (*i.e.* above the 95th percentile).
-The distribution of distances (*i.e.* how well each point within the posterior distributions actually describes the empirical network) is kept to evaluate the global fit on a per-network basis.
+For each empirical network, its observed set of summary statistics (all network measures) was compared to each output of the stochastic model.
+The Euclidean distance between the two arrays was recorded as the score $\rho$ of the parameter set.
+Because each empirical network is in practice a different optimization problem submitted to the ABC routine, and because ABC requires to set the rejection threshold $\rho_\text{max}$ on a per-problem basis, setting a global value was not meaningful [@sunn13abc].
+To circumvent this problem, we instead selected the posterior distribution as the 100 parameters sets that gave the lowest $\rho$.
+Incidentally, the largest value of $\rho$ for every network ($\rho_\text{max}$) can be used to estimate how adequately it is described by the model.
+Because all the measures are ranged in $0;1$, and because all the posteriors distributions have an equal size, the values of $\rho_\text{max}$ can be compared across networks.

+For every network, in addition to $\rho_\text{max}$, we retain the average parameter values (weighted by $\rho^{-1}$) $\bar p$, $\bar \lambda$, and $\bar c$, as well as the distance between the empirical value and the simulated value for all network measures.

 # Results

-Following our macro-evolutionary model, we repeated its four steps $10^4$ times to generate a large ensemble of model networks whose structure we could compare to those of the empirical networks.
-We then compared these model-generated networks to a large collection of 271 bipartite ecological networks whose interactions encode seed dispersal, herbivory, parasitism, bacteriophagy or pollination (see *Methods*)  using Approximate Bayesian Computation (ABC).
-When no analytical expression of a model' likelihood can be derived, ABC [@csil10abc; @beau10abc] gives estimates of the posterior distributions of best-fit parameters (*i.e.* the most likely parameter values given the empirical data) by comparing a measure of distance between empirical observations and a model.
-Here, we define the distance between a simulated ($i$) and empirical ($j$) network as $\text{d}(\mathbf{v}_i,
-\mathbf{v}_j)$, where $\mathbf{v}$ is an array of network structural properties, including connectance, modularity [@fort10nvm; @oles07mpn], nestedness [@bast09amn], and the distribution of different network motifs [@stou07eer] (see *Methods*).
-For each network, the posterior distribution of best-fitting parameters is given by the set parameters of the closest 500 simulated models (to top $1\%$ of the total).

-!{posteriors}
+## Model behavior

+## Predictive ability

+For each network, we next calculated the average distance to all its best matching simulation outputs, and used the z-score of this value to determine which type of networks was best predicted using our model (\autoref{zscores}).
+The best predicted networks were herbivory and pollination; this suggest that these networks have a particularly strong macro-evolutionary signal [@stra97lhp].

+!{zscores}

+## Evolutionary parameters by network type

 We first observed that the posterior distribution of the parameters differs across interaction types (\autoref{posteriors}).
 The probability